There is now irrefutable evidence that mild to moderate iodine deficiency is widespread in Australia and New Zealand.

 Why do pregnant and breastfeeding women need to take iodine supplements?

-From studies in pregnant women we have calculated that the average iodine intake of 130 ug per day is approximately half the WHO recommended daily intake.
+From studies in pregnant women, it has been calculated that the average iodine intake is approximately half the WHO recommended daily intake of 130 mcg per day.
 Pregnant women should be taking a folic acid supplement and an iodine supplement before conception or right from the beginning of pregnancy.
-The ideal daily supplement should contain between 150 and 250 ug iodine per tablet.
-Once again, the only exception to this advice is the woman who is suffering from Graves' disease.
+The ideal daily supplement should contain between 150 and 250 mcg iodine per tablet.
+Once again, the only exception to this advice is the woman who is suffering from Graves’ disease.